How to Achieve Great Baking Results from Proper Mixing Techniques

 Ingredient Temperatures

-One of the most important things to remember about all of these methods, except the biscuit method, is that all ingredients should be at or near cool room temperature, or about 68-70 degrees, F. Having all of your ingredients at the same temperature will help to keep solid fats and proteins plastic (more “stretchy”) so they can expand to their full potential.
+One of the most important things to remember about all of these methods, except the biscuit method, is that all ingredients should be at or near cool room temperature, or about 68-70 degrees F. Keeping all of your ingredients at the same temperature will help keep solid fats and proteins plastic (more “stretchy”) so they can expand to their full potential.

-- If your proteins (eggs, generally) are too cold, it will take longer to incorporate them or to whip them into a foam.
+- If your proteins (eggs, generally) are too cold, it will take longer to incorporate or whip them into a foam.

 - If your fat is too cold, it won’t be plastic enough to allow maximum air incorporation.

-- If your fat is too warm, it will lose its plasticity as well, so make sure that your fat is soft and moldable, kind of like Play-Doh.
+- If your fat is too warm, it will also lose its plasticity, so make sure that your fat is soft and moldable, like Play-Doh.

 - It shouldn’t be so soft that you can run your finger through it and leave a furrow.